HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 If you do not have a Social Explorer license, the same data can be accessed on [NHGIS.org](nhgis.org).

-Both of these options as sources yield results for census data that are better-suited for GIS methods than data that comes from the official census download website.
+Either choice yields similar results for census data that are better-suited for GIS methods than data that comes from the official census download website.

 You will learn how to use both in this tutorial.